gphoton-tools/ggui/docs/source/team.rst

 The gGui Team
 #############

-`Duy Nguyen <dnguyen@nrao.edu>`_ is the Principal Software Architect and Developer of gGui.
-Duy works at Green Bank Observatory as a Software Engineer
+`Duy Nguyen <dnguyen@stsci.edu>`_ is the Principal Software Architect and Developer of gGui.
+They work at Space Telescope Science Institute on the Data Analysist Tools Branch a Software Engineer

-* dnguyen@nrao.edu
+* dnguyen@stsci.edu
-* 304-456-2118
+* (667)218-6459
-* 155 Observatory, Green Bank, West Virginia 24944
+* 3700 San Martin Dr, Baltimore, MD 21218

 `Scott Fleming <fleming@stsci.edu>`_ is the Principal Investigator of gGui.
-Scott works at the Space Telescope Science Institute as an Archive Scientist
+He works at the Space Telescope Science Institute as an Archive Scientist